London Marathon Best Viewing:

 and today averages more than 47,000 applicants annually.

-This year, the capital city event is scheduled to kick off on Sunday, April 22, 2018 at 9:45 AM local time coinciding with local Earth Day celebrations.
+This year, the capital city event is scheduled to kick off on Sunday, April 22, 2018 at 9:45 AM local time with live television coverage beginning at 8;30 AM on BBC One.

 Around the Web, find out more about big city excitement that fuels the London

 Marathon, along with events that surround it.
-Also discover helpful resources for runners, entry details, spectator guides and route maps, marathon factoids and trivia, and a bit of history behind the London Marathon ...
+Also discover helpful resources for runners, entry details, spectator guides and route maps, marathon fun facts and trivia, and a bit of history behind the London Marathon:

 The Official London Marathon Site - The complete picture including the latest news, official charity sponsors, entry details, background and historical footnotes, interactive course map, spectator guide and best viewing places, training and nutritional guides for runners.